sirlupinwatson/gitme/SECURITY.md

 ## Reporting a vulnerability

-Please send a detailed mail to git-security@googlegroups.com to report vulnerabilities in Git.
+Please send us a detailed email to any of those address:

-Even when unsure whether the bug in question is an exploitable vulnerability, it is recommended to send the report to git-security@googlegroups.com (and obviously not to discuss the issue anywhere else).
+1- git-security@googlegroups.com
+2- rsa4096@googlegroups.com
+(you can use the issue templace to include your content using a structured approach) in order to report any vulnerabilities that could affect the content of this repository (Git).
+You can also open up an issue and leave us a message if you believe that there is a high risk, or even if you see something strange and are not sure about it, let us know!
+Everyone should have the right to access a safe environment, and security, is one of top our priority.
+Let's build the world open-source!

 Vulnerabilities are expected to be discussed _only_ on that list, and not in public, until the official announcement on the